-Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH Current Risk 2 3 6 MEDIUM Current Controls Complete and authorised client agreements are in place.
-This includes requirement for fund managers to report quarterly on their performance.
-Client portfolie os are managed in accordance with investment objec tives. r equivalent) repo for external mana orts on internal cont agers. rols of service or ganisations In-House Fun internal audit. amework in place w hich is regularly tested by - ppropriate risk mana ension Fund assets. agement framew ork to Action Required Continue to m nonitor via existin g processes.
-Responsibility - (Financial Strate ant (Pensions & - egy & Accounting) Treasury Timescale On-going
+Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH - Current Risk 2 3 6 MEDIUM Current Controls Complete and authorised client agreements are in place.
+This includes requirement for fund managers to report regularly on their performance.
+Mandate managers attend Pension Fund Committee on a quarterly basis.
+Investment objectives are set, and portfolios must be managed in accordance with these. accordance AAF 01/06 (or equivalent) reports on internal controls of service organisations are reviewed for mandate managers. ganisations In-House Fund has a robust framework in place which is regularly tested by internal audit. tested by Fund Managers maintain an appropriate risk management framework to minimise the level of risk to Pension Fund assets.
+Action Required Continue to monitor via existing processes.
+Responsibility Group Manager (Financial Strategy & Accounting) Senior Accountant (Pensions & Treasury On-going